chanced/classy-store/README.md

 - If the `Promise` throws an error, `executing.{methodName}` is set to  `Execution.Rejected`
 - If the `Promise` throws an error, an `"error"` event is emitted with the error.

-If you do not wish to use `@mutator`, your methods need to invoke `broadcast()` after the store's state has been updated.

 ```html
 <script lang="ts">